You are here

 Datasets are downloadable as .tgz archives.
 You may use gunzip and tar to unzip them.

-- MEXICO (Multi-EXpossure Image COllection) - this dataset contains 400 color pictures with size 640 x 480 depicting 40 scenes of real-world indoor or outdoor environments characterized by challenging issues for image enhancement, as e.g. the co-existence of dark and bright regions at different proportions, back-light, shadows, chromatic dominants of the illuminant, presence regions with different granularity, from uniform to highly textured.
+- MEXICO (Multi-EXposure Image COllection) - this dataset contains 400 color pictures with size 640 x 480 depicting 40 scenes of real-world indoor or outdoor environments characterized by challenging issues for image enhancement, as e.g. the co-existence of dark and bright regions at different proportions, back-light, shadows, chromatic dominants of the illuminant, presence regions with different granularity, from uniform to highly textured.
 Each scene has been captured with 10 different exposure times (from 3 to 30 ms with step of 3ms) by the FLIR Camera.
 The images, which are saved in jpg format, are organized in 40 folders: the folder X contains the 10 pictures of the scene X. The images of each folder are named Img_Shutter_Y.jpeg, where Y codifies the exposure time at which the image has been acquired (Y = 03, 06, …, 30 ms).
+The dataset MEXICO has been used in .

-Along with the datasets, we provide also the following software, that is downloadable as a .tgz archive along with licence and instructions:
+Along with the datasets, we provide also the following software, that is downloadable as a .tgz archive along with license and instructions:

 GREAT-v2019 - an implementation of the spatial color algorithm GREAT as a binary executable file running on Windows 10 x64.